saltyorg/docs/docs/reference/guides/chazguides/teamdrive.md

    If you are mounting a folder instead of the root of the cloud storage, specify that in the `remote` value: `remote: NAME_OF_THE_REMOTE_YOU_JUST_CREATED:/bing` or `remote: "NAME_OF_THE_REMOTE_YOU_JUST_CREATED:/Bang Boing"`.
 Generally, we recommend avoiding spaces in the name of a directory you are planning to mount.

    Edit the other settings [`upload` and so forth] to suit your requirements.

+   Details on the meanings of these fields can be found [here](../../accounts/#options-in-settingsyml)

     ```yaml
     rclone: